-Trump Administration announces changes to SNAP program
+TRUMP ADMINISTRATION ANNOUNCES CHANGES TO SNAP PROGRAM

 More Weather

-The weekend will start to warm back up into the 50's and we should see more sunshine across the area.
+Sunday will start to warm back up into the middle 50s and we should see more sunshine across the area.
 Much colder air is in the forecast for next week with highs only in the upper 20's and lower 30's.

 Radar